 Pipeline & Facilities Engineering

-Slug Catcher Sizing
+Slug Catcher Design: Engineering Fundamentals

 Design slug catchers for two-phase pipeline systems.
 Understand slug formation mechanisms, estimate slug volumes from terrain, pigging, and rate changes, and size finger-type and vessel-type catchers per GPSA and API 1160.